iamashwinks/Web-Lab-Programs/README.md

 ## Note : The lab manual provided is taken only for reference and not perfect.
 The programs above have been tried and executed and is working properly.
 So, Please refer the programs instead of lab manual.

 For PHP programs,
     i.
-Create a folder named web_lab and save all the programs in "C:\xampp\htdocs\wta_lab" . ii.
+Open Xampp app, and Start and Run "Apache" and "mySQL". ii.
+Create a folder named web_lab and save all the programs in "C:\xampp\htdocs\wta_lab" . iii.
 To run,
         i.
 Enter the url in the web browser as follows : "http://localhost/wta_lab/" and ii.
 Click on whichever program you want to run.